Diversity is all about ‘difference’ and recognising that different people have equally valuable skills, experience and knowledge.

 Strategic Diversity Board

 This group is chaired by the Assistant Chief Constable Keith Smy.
-Members include the representatives from all key areas of Lincolnshire Police, staff association, the police federation and Lincolnshire Police Authority.
+Members include the representatives from all key areas of Lincolnshire Police, staff association, the police federation and the Police and Crime Commissioner.

 The revised Corporate Equality Action Plan, is a standing item on the agenda and combines the commitments and actions contained within Lincolnshire Police’s Single Equality Scheme.
 The purpose of the Board is to enable Lincolnshire police and partners to monitor progress around equality and diversity, identify strategic objectives and priorities and bringing about positive change in police services and promote good practice within our own organisation.

 It is a group of members from the local community who provide independent advice to the police concerning a wide range of activity, with the aim of